spinnaker/spinnaker.github.io/reference/providers/kubernetes-v2/index.md

 stage that modifies or deploys a manifest waits until your affected manifests are stable, or it times out after a configurable period (30-minute default).

-## Using Externally Stored Manifests
+## Using externally stored manifests

 You can store and version your manifest definitions in Git (or elsewhere outside of the Spinnaker pipeline store).